Institute of Sindhology: History

+It was decided in 2002 to change the aims of the institute such that its main focus was on publishing.
+A news report in 2015 suggested numerous significant issues regarding the governance, purpose and actions of the institute.

 Research

-Being affiliated with an academic institution (Sindh University), the institute contributes to the scientific research and academic studies in the subject of Sindhology.
-The first major initiative to bring he subject to international attention was a series of surveys to identify the sites of major anthropological and archaeological research across the province, carried out in cooperation with the Smithsonian Institution between 1967-71.
+The first major initiative to bring the subject to international attention was a series of surveys to identify the sites of major anthropological and archaeological research across the province, carried out in cooperation with the Smithsonian Institution between 1967-71.
 There were also cooperations with UNESCO to explore the Sindhology aspects of the major Indus valley Civilization sites across Sindh.
-Research and academic scope of the institute have broadened since then.
-These and many other subsequent research contributions of the institute brought it to the list of internationally recognised research centres of the world.

 Museum

 Within the institute, the Anthropological Research Center and Sindh Arts Gallery is responsible for the maintenance of the museum.
 The centre provides attractions both for research scholars and general public.
 Artifacts on display in the museum represent the history and demography of the region.
 The collections contain archaeological material, wood-work, thread-work, metal-work, leather-work, pottery, jewellery, coins, armaments, photographs, and paintings that have been collected since the 1970s.

-The museum space has been divided into various sections named as general, coins, archaeological, ethnological, ethno-musical, photographic, and Indus-painting galleries respectively.
-There is a special gallery devoted to prominent personalities that contains portraits of more than 175 eminent writers, scholars, educationists, social workers, Philanthropists, politicians, lawyers, freedom fighters, spiritual leaders and public figures.
-Special corners are devoted for people such as Quaid-e-Azam Muhammad Ali Jinnah, Allama I.I.
-Kazi, Hassan Ali Affendi, Pir Hussamuddin Rashdi, Syed Gulam Mustafa Shah, Muhammad Usman Diplai, and Zulfiqar Ali Bhutto.
-There are also and specific galleries for Benazir Bhutto and N.A Baloch, as well as Mir Talpur's Court.

-Prominent artefacts include the harmonium on which Ahmed Ghulamali Chagla composed the National Anthem of Pakistan; the first Sindhi Typewriter, manufactured in 1926; and the statue of Rai Bahadur Odhoudas Chhabria, founder of Odhoudas Hospital of Shikarpur.

-The work is ongoing for the collection, preservation and conservation of anthropological, historical and cultural objects and specimen.
-Field surveys are also conducted in villages and remote areas of Sindh to access the rare articles.

 Music gallery

 The ethno-musical gallery comprises sections on performing arts, sounds, and films.

-Sindhi music with its original form and rhythm has withstood the test of time.
-Especially, the Sindhi folk tunes continue to enrich the traditions and customs of the people of rural areas and attracts the attention of urban dwellers.
-This aspects makes the Sindhi music research and preservation an integral part of the regional cultural heritage.
-Hence, the Institute of Sindhology has devised innovative ways to preserve this.
+Sindhi music research and preservation an integral part of the regional cultural heritage.